Apple Flow

 Auto-Start Setup

-This guide explains how to configure apple-flow to start automatically when your Mac boots.
+This guide explains how to configure Apple Flow to start automatically when your Mac boots.

-One-Command Setup (Recommended)
+One-Command Setup (Terminal Method)

 ./scripts/setup_autostart.sh